HogFillet/fake-bobby-david-site/README.md

 ## ⚠️ Disclaimer

 This website is a parody created for educational purposes only.
 It is not affiliated with any actual healthcare organization or provider.
 The characters "Fake Bobby" and "Fake David" are fictional, and one is literally a statue.
-Any resemblance to real persons or organizations is coincidental.
+Any resemblance to real cartoons, persons or organizations is coincidental.

 ## 📄 License